Direct vs Regular Mutual Fund Plans: The Complete India Guide

 What "Direct" and "Regular" Actually Mean

-SEBI mandated the Direct plan structure in 2013.
-Every AMFI-registered mutual fund must offer both variants.
+SEBI introduced Direct plans in 2013.
+Since then, mutual fund schemes have had a Direct option where no distributor commission is embedded in the plan.
 The fund's portfolio, fund manager, and investment objective are identical.
-The only difference is the Total Expense Ratio (TER):
+The difference is the Total Expense Ratio (TER):

 A Nifty 50 index fund in Regular typically charges 0.4–0.6% TER.
 The same fund in Direct charges 0.05–0.1%.
 For actively managed large-cap funds, the gap is often 0.8–1.2%.
 For small-cap and mid-cap active funds, the gap can reach 1.5%.